trilogy-data/pytrilogy/README.md

 ## PreQL/Trilogy

-pypreql is an experimental implementation of the [PreQL/Trilogy](https://github.com/preqldata) (prequel trilogy) language, a modified SQL syntax that compiles to SQL intended to embrace the best features of SQL while fixing common pain points.
+pypreql is an experimental implementation of the [PreQL/Trilogy] (prequel trilogy) language, a extension of SQL that replaces tables/joins with a lightweight semantic binding layer.

-PreQL/Trilogy looks like SQL, but doesn't require table references, group by, or joins directly in queries, shifting some parts of a standard SQL query into a reusable, lightweight semantic binding layer.
-When you query, it puts the focus on what you want to get, not how you want to get it - you've already done that work once in your data model.

-It's perfect for a modern data company that just can't quit SQL, but wants less pain, with a rich extension ecosystem to integrate with other tools like DBT.
+PreQL/Trilogy looks like SQL, but simpler.
+It's a modern SQL refresh targeted at SQL lovers who want reusability and simplicity with the power and iteratability of SQL.
+It compiles to SQL, making it easy to debug, and can be run againstany supported SQL backend.

-PypreQL can be run locally to parse and execute preql [.preql] models.
+PypreQL can be run locally to parse and execute preql [.preql] models using the `trilogy` CLI tool, or can be run in python using the `preql` package.

-The PreQL language spec itself will be linked from the above repo.

 You can read more about the project [here](https://preqldata.dev/) and try out an interactive demo on the page an interactive demo [here](https://preqldata.dev/demo).